pluralsight/guides/draft/nosql-databases/creating-a-simple-application-with-node-js-and-rethinkdb/article.md

-# Introduction
+# Creating a Simple Application with Node.JS and Rethinkdb

-Hello everyone, this tutorial aims to show you how in simple steps to create your first application in real time using Node.JS and RethinkDB.
+Hello everyone!, this tutorial aims to show you how in simple steps to create your first application in real time using Node.JS and RethinkDB.

 RethinkDB, is an open source database-oriented documents (using JSON format) which can be used in building applications as it integrates easily from drivers languages like Javascript, Java, Ruby and Python.

-RethinkDB, is known for investing the architecture of traditional database to support the development of real-time applications of non-invasive, simple and efficient.
-Thus instead of performing constant polling for data changes, you can delegate this task to RethinkDB get updates whenever a change occurs.
-As a result, we can develop applications in less complex and easier to maintain and scale real time.
+This database reverses the architecture of traditional database to support the developing non-invasive, simple and efficient of real-time applications.
+Thus instead of performing constant polling for data changes, you can delegate this task to RethinkDB and get updates whenever a change occurs.
+As a result, we can develop applications less complex and easier to maintain and scale.

 For the development of the application we will use the following technologies: